jxsl13/demo-uploader/README.md

-  FILE_REGEX        The regex to match specific file names only (default: ".*\\.demo$") WEBHOOK_URL       Discord webhook url to upload the file to UPLOAD_TIMEOUT    how long to wait for the file to be untouched before uploading (default: "5m0s")
+  FILE_REGEX        The regex to match specific file names only (default: ".*\\.demo$") WEBHOOK_URL       Discord webhook url to upload the file to UPLOAD_TIMEOUT    how long to wait for the file to be untouched before uploading (default: "5m0s") SIZE_LIMIT        The maximum size of the zipped file to upload (e.g. MB, KB, MiB, KiB).
+Set to 0B to disable (default: "10MB")

 Usage:
   demo-uploader [flags]